-Development should include sufficient off-road parking to meet anticipated need (with new dwellings having a minimum of 2 car parking spaces within their grounds and adequate turning to allow forward entry onto the road).
+Development should include sufficient off-road parking to meet anticipated need (with new dwellings normally being required to provide a minimum of 2 car parking spaces within their grounds and adequate turning to allow forward entry onto the road).

 The design of parking provision will need to respect the character of the area, use permeable surfacing materials, and avoid large areas of hard-standing that would be visible from the street or other public areas.